Aliases for UBE2G1 Gene

 GeneCards Summary for UBE2G1 Gene

 UBE2G1 (Ubiquitin-Conjugating Enzyme E2G 1) is a Protein Coding gene.
-Diseases associated with UBE2G1 include cri-du-chat syndrome.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Remodeling of Adherens Junctions.
-GO annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin protein ligase binding.
+Among its related pathways are Immune System and Remodeling of Adherens Junctions.
+GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is UBE2R2.

 UniProtKB/Swiss-Prot for UBE2G1 Gene